rogerdahl/striprouter-cpp/README.md

 6) Wait while the program randomly searches for complete layouts.
 As long as the program is running, it is always searching for a better layout.

-8) If no satisfactory layouts are found, enable "Show input" and try moving the components while observing the required connections.
+8) If no satisfactory layouts are found, click `Show input` and try moving the components while observing the required connections.
 Blue and orange shows completed and failed routes respectively.
 A complete layout can always be found if there is enough room for routes between the components.
 So, in general, you want to try for more space between components, fewer crossed connections and less interference in problem areas with many failed routes.

-7) See the best found layout so far with the "Show best" checkbox.
+7) See the best found layout so far, click `Show best`.

+8) If you find a layout that you wish to use, click `Pause` and then, ahem, use your OS Print Screen function.
+There's no other way to save or export layouts yet.

 ### Tips and Tricks